Safety in South Africa

 Handling Valuables

 In restaurants, cafes, and bars, never leave bags or jackets unattended on chairs or tables.
-Using a simple carabiner clip to secure your bag to your chair can deter thieves from making a quick grab.
+Using a simple carabiner clip to attach your bag to your chair or table can be an effective deterrent.

 If you’re driving a rental car, never leave valuables visible inside—this applies even during brief stops.
-If you must store belongings in the trunk, do so before arriving at your destination to avoid drawing attention.
-Always be aware of your surroundings when handling luggage.
+If you must store items in the car, place them in a locked trunk before arriving at your destination to avoid being seen stowing them away.

 Cash and Secure Payment Methods